 Photo Credit: Canadian Tourism Commission

-The iconic Peggy’s Cove is only an hour’s drive from Halifax.
-The drive up to Peggy’s cove itself a beautiful one and the little houses in this small fishing village are so colorful.
-This area is a popular location for visitors to travel to because it is so famous.
-For many people, spending a day in Peggy’s Cove is a great way to relax and get away from the busy city without going too far from Halifax and Dartmouth.
+This area is a popular destination for visitors because it is so famous.
+For many people, spending a day in Peggy’s Cove is a great way to relax and escape the busy city without travelling too far from Halifax and Dartmouth.

 Roaming the rocks is a popular activity in Peggy’s Cove.
 This may sound incredibly boring, but the smooth granite and the sounds of the ocean have changed many people’s opinions.
-Please be careful when you are near the rocks as rogue waves occur and are dangerous.
+Please be cautious when near the rocks, as rogue waves can occur and pose a danger.

 Peggy’s Cove is an active fishing village, so exploring this village will give you a better insight into Nova Scotia’s fishing history.
-Most days, the docks are full of colorful boats that are getting ready to head out to sea.
-The boardwalk only takes about 30 minutes to fully explore, but there are shops to explore along the boardwalk.
+Most days, the docks are full of colourful boats that are getting ready to head out to sea.
+The boardwalk takes about 30 minutes to explore fully, but there are also shops to explore along the way.

 Credit: Sou’Wester Restaurant and Gift Shop

-The Sou’Wester Restaurant and Gift Shop is a popular location in Peggy’s Cove for dinner that specializes in home-style meals and it has been open for the last 50 years.
-Their lobster dinner and lobster rolls are local favorites, along with their delicious homemade apple crisp and gingerbread desserts.
-There is also a gift shop on site if you would like to buy souvenirs to take home with you.
+The Sou’Wester Restaurant and Gift Shop is a popular location in Peggy’s Cove for dinner that specializes in home-style meals, and it has been open for the last 50 years.
+Their lobster dinner and lobster rolls are local favourites, along with their delicious homemade apple crisp and gingerbread desserts.
+There is also a gift shop on site, where you can purchase souvenirs to take home with you.

 Getting Around:

 The best way of getting to and around Peggy’s Cove is by car.
-Enterprise Rent-A-Car is the most popular rental car company in Nova Scotia and has many locations across the province.
+Enterprise Rent-A-Car is the most popular rental car company in Nova Scotia, with numerous locations throughout the province.
 Once in Peggy’s Cove, most locations are only a few minutes walk from each other.